Humus4theWin/HomeControlServer/README.md

 # HomeControl4Smarties
-NodeJS Server agreating different Consumer-product APIs to a single http-interface
+NodeJS Server agregating different consumer-product APIs to a single http-interface

 # Idea
-Building Modules for the following devices, which can (hopefully) be controlled directly by network comands or Bluetooth.
+1. Building Modules for the following devices, which can (hopefully) be controlled directly by network comands or Bluetooth.

 | Device               | type                        | interface          |
 |----------------------|-----------------------------|--------------------|